By Kathy Crockett

 Joe Whitt, Jr., is a teacher at heart.
 He has a true understanding that people learn differently, and therefore need teachers who can alter teaching styles to get the best out of their students—or in Whitt’s case, his players.
 Perhaps this comes from following in the footsteps of his father, a coach for Auburn University’s football team for 25 seasons.
 Or perhaps it stems from an early struggle with, and overcoming of, dyslexia, where he was spurred along by a standout teacher-tutor and the ascertainment of how to learn and advocate for himself.

-Whitt, a cornerbacks’ coach for the Green Bay Packers, has a transformative approach to coaching that helped to garner a 2010 Super Bowl win, as well as a 2009 NFL Defensive Player of the Year award for Charles Woodson and Pro Bowl entrees for Woodson and another player he coached, Tramon Williams.
+Whitt, former cornerbacks’ coach for the Green Bay Packers, has a transformative approach to coaching that helped to garner a 2010 Super Bowl win, as well as a 2009 NFL Defensive Player of the Year award for Charles Woodson and Pro Bowl entrees for Woodson and another player he coached, Tramon Williams.
+In 2019, Whitt was picked up by the Cleveland Brownas as pass game coordinator and secondary coach.
 What does Whitt’s unique approach involve?
 Well, in part, it has to do with what he does in the off-season.
 It is then you’ll find him returning to his hometown of Auburn, Alabama, and shadowing public school teachers to learn from them how to most effectively access his players and get them playing their best.

 “I shadow a lot of high school teachers,” Whitt explains.
 “I like to shadow an AP teacher and a teacher who has special-needs kids, because the students have different learning styles.
 That way, when I’m in the meeting room or the classroom, I’m able to reach everybody in there—from the guys who have a very strong background in football and defensive package, to guys who’ve never really played the position before, and are learning everything from the beginning.
 I took the idea from Mike Tomlin a couple of years ago.
 It’s probably one of the best things that I’ve done because it gives me a number of different teaching styles to get to my players.”